Louis-Marc Aubry: Professional

 During the 2011–12 AHL season, Aubry made his professional hockey debut as a 20-year-old, skating in 62 games for Detroit's AHL affiliate Grand Rapids Griffins, where he recorded five goals and 11 assists.

 During the 2012–13 AHL season, Aubry recorded four goals and eight assists in 64 games.
 The Griffins finished first in the Midwest Division and captured the Calder Cup championship.
 Aubrey played in 14 of 24 playoff games, recording one assist.

 In the following 2014–15 season, Aubry recorded five goals and 11 assists in 67 games.
 On July 15, 2015, the Red Wings signed Aubry to a one-year contract extension.
 During the 2015–16 season, Aubry recorded career highs in points (29), goals (12), assists (17), and games played (75).
 On August 18, 2016, Aubry signed a one-year contract with the Grand Rapids Griffins.

 He made 36 appearances for the Griffins in the 2016–17 campaign, scoring four goals and assisting on five more, before taking his game to Germany, signing with DEL side Eisbären Berlin on February 2, 2017.
-He inked a deal for the remainder of the season with the Eisbären squad and on May 16, 2017, put pen to paper on a fresh one-year deal.
+He signed a deal for the remainder of the season with the Eisbären squad and on May 16, 2017, put pen to paper on a fresh one-year deal.